Software-Engineering-Group-15-Fall-2021/HW-2b/README.md

 # Software Engineering HW-2b

 This repository shows the program of odd-even along with the testing conditions.
+It is a part of the assignments of Software Engineering Homework - 2B

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/numpy)
 ![GitHub contributors](https://img.shields.io/github/contributors/freakNewton/HW-2B)